InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 To enable secure access to the ecosystem through the HTTPS protocol, you must first obtain valid SSL certificates.
 These certificates ensure encrypted communication between users and the ecosystem, safeguarding sensitive data.
+Be sure that certificates match the port and domain name designated for the ecosystem deployment.

 - If you do not already have SSL certificates, you can generate them or purchase them from a trusted certificate authority (CA).